GarrettHaley/CS-373-DADA/index.md

 Threat – The attacker is organized, receives instructions, is sufficiently funded to perform their (sometimes extended) operations, and is motivated.

 #### Characteristics of an APT:
-Actors
-Motives
-Targets
-Goals

-#### Actors:
-Terrorists/activists
-Governments
-Organized crime groups
-Competitors
-Malicious insiders/ex-employee

-#### Motives:
-Money
-Disgruntlement or revenge
-Ideology
-Excitement

-#### Targets:
-Large corporations
-Governments
-Defense Contractors
-Anyone
+1.Actors: Terrorists/activists, governments, organized crime groups, competitors, malicious insiders/ex-employee.
+2. Motives: Money, disgruntlement/revenge, ideology, or excitement.
+3. Targets: Large corporations, governments, defense contractors ... anyone.

-#### Goals:
+4. Goals:
-Use stealth during intrusion to avoid detection
+ - Use stealth during intrusion to avoid detection
-Create backdoors to allow greater access, especially if other access points have been discovered and patched Initiating the primary mission:
+ - Create backdoors to allow greater access, especially if other access points have been discovered and patched
-Stealing sensitive data
-Monitoring communications
-Disrupting operations
- Leaving undetected
+ - Initiating the primary mission: Stealing sensitive data, monitoring communications, disrupting operations., leaving undetected.